-The recent lockdown provided many people with afro hair types with the opportunity to make the transition from chemically altered, relaxed hair, to natural hair or from dreadlocked hair to natural hair.
+The recent lockdown provided many people with afro hair types with the opportunity to make the transition from chemically altered, relaxed hair, to natural hair or from dreadlocked hair to natural, loose hair.
 Physical presence in the workplace is no longer mandatory for swarms of the working population.
 This allowed for greater flexibility with hair styling and in some instances, more time to devote to caring for hair, which created the perfect opportunity to make that all important and overdue transition to natural hair.
 Transitioning from relaxed hair to natural hair can cause unnecessary hair loss and breakage.
-Whilst transitioning from dreadlocks to natural might require the 'big chop' if you are unable to untwist the locs.
+On the other hand, transitioning from dreadlocks to natural might require the 'big chop' if you are unable to untwist the locs.
 Cutting locs takes a lot of courage because the emotional attachment but it is often necessary to avoid further or permanent hair loss.
 Here are some tips to prevent hair breakage whilst transitioning to natural hair.

 - Keep Hair Moisturised

 When making the transition from relaxed hair to natural, it is important to acknowledge that you will be caring for two different hair textures at the same time.
 Your roots will be kinky whilst your ends will be straight.
 Sebum, a natural lubricant for your hair and scalp is produced just beneath your scalp and secretes onto your scalp and hair.
 Sebum, will only be able to flow down the first centimetre or so of your natural regrowth.
 The sebum is unable to flow down the full length of your hair from your root to the tip because of the intensity of the hair coil, so the sebum trail falls short of reaching the relaxed segment of the hair strand.
 The lack of sebum means that your hair ends/relaxed part of your hair will become excessively dry during the transition, thereby requiring increased moisture to prevent hair ends from becoming dry and snapping off or breaking.